ytakefuji/IoT/README.md

 and can send data or commands to IoT devices.
 To run:
 $ python remiwebled.py
+A new window will be opened with two buttons.
+Two buttons are for led-on and led-off respectively.
 The current settings in remiwebled.py are as follows: 'COM3',9600, address='127.0.0.1', port=8080 respectively.
-Two buttons are for led-on and led-off respectively. ledonoff.ino on Arudino is used in this demo.
+ledonoff.ino on Arudino is used in this demo.
 </pre>
 <img src="remi.png" height=400 width=600>